Skip To Content

 Our goal in Student Affairs is to help maintain and promote a community of scholars where each of us has the opportunity to develop our potential and explore our talents and interests in and out of the classroom.

-The Student Affairs Division consists of the office of the Vice President of Student Affairs & Traditional Enrollment, Athletics, Career Planning, Community Service, Commuter Life, Health Services, The Multicultural Center, The Office of New Student Programs, Residence Life, Student Activities, Tompkins College Center, and the Women's Leadership Institute.
+The Student Affairs Division consists of the office of the Vice President of Student Affairs & Traditional Enrollment, Traditional Admissions, Athletics, Career Planning, Community Service, Commuter Life and Residence Life, Health Services, The Center for Diversity & Inclusion, The Office of First and Second Year Experience, The Office of Student Union & Engagement, and the Tompkins College Center.

 Going to an event sanctioned by Cedar Crest that will cause you to miss class?
 Use the attached form to notify instructors about planned absences due to College sanctioned events.
 This form is designed to assist students in talking with faculty regarding an absence for any college sponsored event.